Our Governing Document

 Shall be responsible for building a team of members dedicated to advancing those action priorities via a wide array of vehicles including, but not limited to, legislation at the state and local level.

 Shall be responsible for being a champion for his or her designated action area (Economic, Social, Environmental Justice).

 Shall be responsible for becoming competent on policy related to his or her action area and educating other members about relevant policy.

 Shall be responsible for working with other like-minded progressive organizations that specialize in the same action area.

 Shall be responsible for submitted committee reports to the Board at regularly scheduled Board meetings.
 These reports should be made available to general membership no less than fourteen (14) days after Board meetings.

-The Chairperson shall be responsible for convening Board meetings.
+The President shall be responsible for convening Board meetings.